Nagendra1997/libmesibo/anatomy.md

 Mesibo is designed to be a cross-platform API ,maintaining the same API signature and performance across all platforms.
 There are two components that form any Mesibo Application:
 - Sending data, implemented by a functional interface
-- Recieving the data ,implemented by a callback interface
+- Recieving the data, implemented by a callback interface

 ## Sending data
 To send data from one endpoint to another is remarkably simple using Mesibo.
 Based on the type of data you need to send there are a wide range of API functions you can use.You can also interact with your database in which case you will be sending a message to the database ie; A query

 For example,
 - to send a text message you can use `sendMessage()`
-- to send a file ,such as an image you can use `sendFile()`
+- to send a file, such as an image you can use `sendFile()`
 - to read messages from database you can use `read()`

 ## Recieving data